radomila/radomila/README.md

 My name is Radomila, a passionate software developer and soon-to be a software engineering graduate.

-There is a few facts about me, to get me know a little better:
+There are a few facts about me to help you get to know me a little better:

 - I am finishing my masters degree at Unicorn University in Software Engineering and Big Data
 - My interest lies primarly in frontend development, but I am improving my skills in backend development as well
 - I am a passionate learner and enthusiastic about new technologies and trends
 - I like challenges and I am willing to learn
 - In my free time, I am improving my portfolio by building personal projects
-- Besides software developments, I am also interested in UX design
+- Besides software development, I am also interested in UX design

 ## Technology stack
 I’m constantly learning and evolving, but here’s a snapshot of what my current tech stack looks like: